np422/Op5util/Readme.md

 ## Roadmap, TODO

-A lot remains, the code really should be DRY'ied up, more automated pre-release tests, more documentation and perhaps even adding some more functions, but the current version of op5util is already useful to me in my day-time job, perhaps it also could be useful to other Op5 administrators?
+A lot remains, the code really should be refactored and DRY'ied up, the commands probably need some re-thinking, more automated pre-release tests, more documentation and perhaps even adding some more functions, but the current version of op5util is already useful to me in my day-time job, perhaps it also could be useful to other Op5 administrators?

+## Contact, bug-reports etc

 Please, give my repo a github star or drop me line if you find this utility useful.
+You can contact me at niklasp@<insert googles mail-service here>.com

-Feel free to leave a bug-reports or feature requests as an issue in this repo.
+And please feel free to leave bug-reports or feature requests as issues in this repo.

-/Niklas

 ## Version history